-When you do a factory reset on your Android smartphone it’s supposed to wipe it clean, but it doesn’t.
-It deletes the addresses of all of your data, so it no longer knows where it is stored, but it doesn’t actually overwrite the data.
-It’s possible for someone to employ off-the-shelf recovery software and get some of that data back.
+When you do a factory reset on your Android smartphone, it’s supposed to wipe it clean, but it doesn’t.
+It deletes the addresses of all of your data, so it no longer knows where it’s stored, but it doesn’t actually overwrite the data.
+That being the case, it’s possible for someone to employ off-the-shelf recovery software and get some of that data back.
 Let’s look at how to wipe your Android smartphone properly.

 The first step is to encrypt your data.
-This option is built in to Android and it requires you to put a PIN or password in every time you turn the phone on.
+This option is built in to Android, and requires you to enter a PIN or password every time you turn your phone on.
 It means that anyone attempting to recover data from your phone after you will need a special key to decrypt it, and they won’t have the key.

-- Charge your phone fully or keep it plugged in to the charger while this process is running because it can take hours depending on how much data you have.
+- Fully charge your phone or keep it plugged in to the charger while this process is running, because it can take several hours depending on how much data you have.

-- Go to Settings > Security > Encrypt phone.
-You have the option to encrypt the SD card, but if you’re passing the phone on we would recommend removing it instead.
+- The exact method for navigating this next step will differ slightly from phone to phone.
+It will generally be Settings > Security > Encrypt phone.
+But on a Samsung Galaxy, for example, you want to go to Settings > Lock screen & security > Protect encrypted data.
+You have the option to encrypt the SD card as well, but if you’re passing the phone on, we would recommend removing it instead.

 Make sure that you have anything you want to keep backed up before you do this because it will wipe everything.

-- Go to Settings > Backup & reset > Factory data reset and then tap Reset phone.
+- Go to Settings > Backup & reset > Factory data reset and then tap Reset phone or Reset device.

-When it’s done your phone will be wiped and any data that could be recovered will be encrypted and should be impossible to decrypt.
-It’s now safe to sell your Android smartphone or pass it along to someone else.
+When the process is done, your phone will be wiped and any data that could be recovered will be encrypted and should be impossible to decrypt.
+It’s now safe to sell your Android smartphone, or pass it along to someone else.

-If you want to be absolutely certain you can overwrite the encrypted data with junk data and then perform another factory reset and it would be genuinely impossible to recover any of your old data.
+If you want to be absolutely certain, you can overwrite the encrypted data with junk data and then perform another factory reset — then it would be genuinely impossible to recover any of your old data.
 This is probably overkill.
-If you want to do it, then simply load a bunch of dummy data onto the phone until the storage is full (a few large video files should do the trick) and then perform another factory reset.
+If you want to do it, however, then simply load a bunch of dummy data onto your phone until the storage is full — a few large videos should do the trick — and then perform another factory reset.

-You can get an app to do it for you.
-There are a few options in the Play Store, like Secure Erase with iShredder 3.
+You can also get an app to do it for you.
+There are a few options in the Play Store, such as Secure Erase with iShredder 3.